 Other tracks I’d recommend by SOB X RBE: Rich, Lane Changing, and Ain’t Got Time

 4) “OUT THE BOTTLE” BY KAMAIYAH

-“Out the Bottle” by Oakland and Sacramento native Kamaiyah is a synth heavy track with fun lyrics about haters, going out to the club, and spending money on lavish activities.
-Kamaiyah delivers hard hitting verses with an effortless vibe throughout.
-She could careless what anyone else thinks about her and her lifestyle.
-This is a top Bay Area hip hop track because its so versatile — it could be heard at an art gallery opening or a 50th birthday party.
+“Out the Bottle” by Oakland and Sacramento native Kamaiyah is a synth-heavy track with fun lyrics about haters, going out to the club, and spending money on lavish activities.
+Kamaiyah delivers hard-hitting verses with an effortless vibe throughout.
+She could care less about what anyone else thinks about her and her lifestyle.
+This is a top Bay Area hip hop track because it’s so versatile — it could be heard at an art gallery opening or a 50th birthday party.
 Most recently, she was included in XXL’s Freshman Class of 2017 and soon after launched a record label called GRND.WRK.
 Additionally, her third project “Got It Made,” dropped in late February and is starting to make waves nationally.